What is a coverage decision?

 A coverage determination is a decision made by our plan (not the pharmacy) about your Part D prescription drug benefits.
 To ask for a coverage determination, fill out the Coverage Determination Form.

-- Pay for a prescription that you already bought.
-This is a coverage decision about payment.
-You can request that we reimburse you by submitting this form, along with your receipts.
+- You can ask us to pay you back for a prescription drug you already bought because the pharmacy was not able to process the claim.
+This is asking for a coverage decision about claim reimbursement.
+You can request that we reimburse you by submitting this form along with your receipts.

 Who can ask for a coverage determination / exception?